silvio/gerrit-rust/README.md

                 subrepositories.

     *   [x] **0.1.0** `ggr topic forget <BRANCHNAME> [-R]`
-        TBD Delete a branch at mainfolder and and with `-R` in all subfolders.
+        Delete a branch at mainfolder and and with `-R` in all subfolders.

         *   [ ] Add option `-s` in conjunction with `-R` to remove all branches recursive which have no commit and the repositories are clean.
 Warn unclean repositories/branches.

     *   [ ] `ggr topic list -s`
-        TBD List all development branches and the repositories.
+        List all development branches and the repositories.
 With `-s` it includes the commits in the branch like `git submodule summary`.

     *   [ ] `ggr topic checkout <BRANCHNAME>`
-        TBD checkout a branch.
+        checkout a branch.

     *   [ ] `ggr topic push [-b] [<BRANCHNAME>]`
-        TBD Push changes to gerrit.
+        Push changes to gerrit.
 Without `-b` its pushed to gerrit.
 With option `-b` its pushed to a build server.
 Without branchname the current branch is pushed.

     *   [ ] `ggr topic pull <BRANCHNAME>`
-        TBD Pulls a branch.
+        Pulls a branch.

     *   [ ] `ggr topic reviewer [<BRANCHNAME>] [-r <MAIL>] [-c <MAIL>] [-t <MAIL>]`
-        TBD Add reviewer (`-r`), CC: (`-c`) or TO: (`-t`) at topic push time.
+        Add reviewer (`-r`), CC: (`-c`) or TO: (`-t`) at topic push time.
 The information is put to branch config like `config.BRANCHNAME.ggr-re MAIL`.
 Config lineentries start with ggr-\[cc/to/re\].
 Without any options the current reviewer/to/cc showed for current branch.
 Without BRANCHNAME te current branch is taken.

 *   Other Ideas

     *   [ ] **0.1.0** `ggr changes query <QUERY>`
-        TBD: query a searchstring to gerrit server.
+        query a searchstring to gerrit server.

         *   [ ] Add `--fields` to get only needed fields back.
 As the current solution prints only some fields.
 A talk on #rust-de suggested some